MDS PREP

 Deficiency of riboflavin is most likely in a patient with cheilosis, angular stomatitis, and glossitis.

-Trauma from occlusion in the presence of inflammation
+Trauma from occlusion in the absence of inflammation causes

 Pedodontics